osamu/server-settings/README.md

-# ServersConfig
+# ServerSettings

-ServersConfiguration is useful configuration scheme for any where.
+ServerSettings is useful configuration scheme for any where.

 ## Installation